-- Bethany Draws a Wheel (IEL Video) Language Arts, Mathematics, Science, Physical Development and Health, The Arts, Social/Emotional Development
+- Bethany Draws a Wheel (IEL Video) About Language Arts, Mathematics, Science, Physical Development and Health, The Arts, Social/Emotional Development

 - Davoli, Mara, & Ferri, Gino (Eds.).
 (2000).
 Reggio Tutta: A guide to the city by the children.
 Reggio Emilia, Italy: Reggio Children.

 - Drawing and Sketching: The Art of Expression (video)

 Scroll down to Broadcast from 2005.

 - Drawing from Nature